Spurthi-Sree/Passenger_Record_Management_System/Readme.md

 ---

-## ⚠️ License
+## 📝 License

-Open source – feel free to use, modify, and distribute.
+This project is 🧩 **open source** and licensed under the **[MIT License](LICENSE)**.

+📢 **Note:** This project was previously shared as open source without a formal license.
+It is now officially under the MIT License ✅ — allowing free use, modification, and distribution.

+💡 Feel free to fork, contribute, and build upon this project!

 ---